GMC grad's passions inspire her to stay in Rutland area

 “I try to emulate his energy when I do performance pieces, and that openness and acceptance that I felt when I was working with him as a poet and as a member of the community of writers,” Zanella said.

-Zanella has had poems published in the Mountain Troubadour and The Reverie along with performing her poetry at the Horace Heeley Writers Symposium, open mic nights and at poetry slams.
+Zanella has had poems published in the Mountain Troubadour and The Reverie, along with performing her poetry at the Horace Greeley Writers Symposium, open mic nights and at poetry slams.

 “I love the aspect of being able to take a raw emotion and create beauty from it, share it with the world and then inspiring someone on the other side of that paper, on the other side of that mic,” Zanella said.